 Part B: "Medical insurance" that covers 80% of approved doctor visits and outpatient procedures after annual deductible is met.
 Also considered major medical and a requirement.

 Part C: This is referred to as Medicare Advantage, aka hospital and doctor coinsurance.
 Cost depends on the plan you select.

 Part D: "Prescription insurance" helps you pay for your prescriptions.
 Pricing depends on the plan you select and your income.
 This is not considered a major medical plan or sufficient to meet minimum essential coverage requirements.

 When you're signing up for Medicare, there are two routes you can go.
 The first is "Medicare Advantage" - these are the newer arrangements that have all of the parts mushed together.
 You buy one Medicare Advantage plan and you're covered.
-They usually have a $0 premium and are offered by traditional, commercial health insurance companies.
+They often have a $0 premium and are offered by traditional, commercial health insurance companies.
 They look and feel more like private health insurance plans most people are used to with specific provider networks and cost-sharing (deductibles, copays and out-of-pocket maximums).